-a) Create a significant hazard to the public or the use, or disposal of hazardous materials? e environment th rough the routine tr ansport b) Create a significant hazard to the public or the upset and accident conditions involving the environment? c) Emit hazardous emissions or handle haz substances, or waste within one-quarter mile naterials
+- a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? - b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?